IntelliSenseIoT/XserverIoTOnboardTask.NET/Docker/WSL2_Port_Forwarding_Configuration.md

-# WSL2 Port Forwarding Configuration for Xserver.IoT.Docker
+# WSL Port Forwarding Configuration for Xserver.IoT.Docker

 ## Overview

-In WSL2-based Docker environments, it is common that Xserver.IoT.Docker services:
+In WSL-based Docker environments, it is common that Xserver.IoT.Docker services:

 - work correctly from the local machine,
 - but are not accessible from other devices on the same network.